 Fish River Canoe Marathon for Dummies Part 1

 Firstly choose the right boat.
 If you are able to sit stationery indefinitely, reverse the boat, be able to remove and refit your splash cover easily and feel comfortable in moving rough water than you probably have the right boat.
 I paddle a Fenn Elite and chose a Kayak Center Sniper.
-I was a little nervous of the lack of stability at first but it turned out be a fantastic boat.
+I was a little nervous about the lack of stability at first but it turned out to be a fantastic boat.

 Secondly be fit.
 As a novice you will use more energy and fatigue creates mistakes.
 Even if you are not racing, being fit makes the whole adventure more enjoyable.
 Its a 4 hr paddle on day 1 and a 3 hr paddle on day 2.
 So it’s a long day out.

 Thirdly get to Cradock 2 days early and trip, trip, trip the river.
 You can study videos and read guides as much as you want but actual tripping is invaluable.
 If you swim an obstacle while tripping, go back and do it again until you have it mastered or it will become a race nemesis.
-The only exception to this is if a tripping mistakes could damage your boat.
+The only exception to this is if a tripping mistake could damage your boat.
 I did not trip Soutpans rapid for this reason and paid a heavy price on race day.